michalmichalak997/COVID-19/README.md

-# A systematic framework for spatiotemporal modelling of COVID-19 disease
+# Reducing bias in risk indices for COVID-19

 This code allows to calculate a variety of epidemiological measures used in spatiotemporal modelling of the COVID-19 disease.
 We introduce a new risk estimate that is biased neither by the differences in population sizes nor by the spatial heterogeneity of testing.